PHart3/colimits-agda/HoTT-Agda/README.md

 ### Homotopy (directory `theorems/homotopy/`)

-This directory contains a proof of the 2-coherence of the suspension-loop adjunction.
+This directory contains two proofs related to higher coherence conditions on wild categorical data:
+- a proof that suspension is a 2-coherent left adjoint to loop
-This property of the adjunction lets us prove that the suspension functor preserves colimits.
+    - This higher coherence lets us prove that the suspension functor preserves	colimits.
 	As a corollary, we prove that pointed colimits preserve acyclic types via the construction of coslice colimits from `../Colimit-code`.
 Note that the proof of 2-coherence relies on our work on homogeneous types.
+- a proof that the wild adjunction between colimit and the constant diagram functor on Type satisfies the hexagon condition.
+    - This implies that colimit preserves the left class of an OFS on Type.

 ### Modality (directory `theorems/modality/`)